 Be sure to position yourself so that the transit operator can see you as the bus approaches the stop.
 Please inform the operator that you need the ramp.

 The ramp may be deployed at a curb or island stop or onto the street.
 The ramp will be nearly level when deployed for boarding at a curb or island.
-When deployed in the street the ramp slope will be steeper and you should use extra caution.
-If you use a manual wheelchair and need help making it up or down the ramp safely, just ask the driver for assistance.
+When deployed in the street the ramp slope will be steeper, and you should use extra caution.
+If you use a manual wheelchair and need help making it up or down the ramp safely, please ask the driver for assistance.

 Note: There are some stops where wheelchair ramp deployment is not recommended.
 These stops are marked by a yellow rectangle with two triangles, painted on the street.